Helldivers 2: How to Kill Spore Burst Terminids – TR-117 Guide

 Advertisement

-How to kill Spore Burst Terminids without losing the squad
+How to fight the strain without losing the squad

 Step 1: Ping the strain early and spread your angle

-Do not let the first dead Spore Burst bug happen by accident in the middle of the formation.
-As soon as you identify the strain, ping it and stop bunching.
+As soon as you identify the Spore Burst tag, ping it and stop bunching.
 You want overlapping fire, not stacked bodies.
-Even a few extra meters of spacing makes a big difference once visibility drops.
+A few extra meters of spacing makes a real difference once visibility drops, and it keeps a single bad kill from punishing the whole team at once.

-Step 3: Use fire, explosives, or gas to control the follow-up
+Step 3: Use range and napalm to control the swarm

 Step 4: Stim through mistakes only when the route is already safe

-This is where the TR-117 set is genuinely better than a generic medium suit.
+This is where the TR-117 set earns its slot.
 If the team must cross partial spores to rescue a downed ally or rotate to the objective, pre-stim and move decisively.
 Do not stim, hesitate, then stand in the cloud while choosing a direction.
-The armor gives you a better recovery window, but it still expects clean decisions.
+The armor gives you a wider recovery window, but it still expects clean decisions.

 Step 5: Treat Spore Burst Bile Titans as area-denial targets

-If a Bile Titan variant carries the Spore Burst modifier, the rule is simple: do not kill it where you need to stand.
-Drag it away from the objective first, then use your anti-heavy solution.
-This is a good place for a saved airstrike, 500kg-style call, or a dedicated anti-tank weapon.
-A dead Titan that leaves a terrible zone in the objective circle is often worse than a living Titan that is still being kited in open ground.
+A Spore Burst Bile Titan’s bile applies the speed buff, so do not kill it where you need to stand.
+Drag it away from the objective first, then use your anti-heavy solution — a saved 500kg, an Orbital Railcannon, or a dedicated anti-tank weapon.
+A flamethrower can also finish a low-health Titan.
+A dead Titan that leaves a terrible zone in the objective circle is often worse than a living one still being kited in open ground.

 🎮